grafana/mimir/operations/mimir-mixin/docs/playbooks.md

 How to **investigate**:

-- Check for which route the alert fired (see [Cortex routes by path](#cortex-routes-by-path))
+- Check for which route the alert fired (see [Mimir routes by path](#mimir-routes-by-path))
-  - Write path: open the `Cortex / Writes` dashboard
+  - Write path: open the `Mimir / Writes` dashboard
-  - Read path: open the `Cortex / Reads` dashboard
+  - Read path: open the `Mimir / Reads` dashboard
-- Looking at the dashboard you should see in which Cortex service the error originates
+- Looking at the dashboard you should see in which Mimir service the error originates
   - The panels in the dashboard are vertically sorted by the network path (eg. on the write path: cortex-gw -> distributor -> ingester)
 - If the failing service is going OOM (`OOMKilled`): scale up or increase the memory
 - If the failing service is crashing / panicking: look for the stack trace in the logs and investigate from there